-Our basement had an ugly 90’s wallpaper throughout the wall space.
+Our basement had ugly ’90s wallpaper throughout the living space.
 One of my friends said that it looked like it came out of the TV show, Full House (not Fuller House).
 I had to update it, but when I tried to take a little off using traditional methods, it just didn’t seem to work.

-We found our wallpaper sealer at Sherwin Williams.
-If you go and ask them about what product they recommend, the will guide you to it.
+- We found our wallpaper sealer at Sherwin Williams.
+If you go and ask them about what product they recommend, they will guide you to it.
 Just make sure you work in a well-ventilated area or that you take a lot of breaks when using the product.

-So in this house, we had OAK molding and doors everywhere!
-It is very time-consuming and a little messy to paint all the molding when you have carpet already there.
-I REALLY did not want to have to paint all the molding for this basement makeover.
-When I paint molding I follow these steps:
+In this house, we had OAK molding and doors everywhere!
+It is very time consuming and a little messy to add a fresh coat of paint to all the molding when you have the carpet already there.
+I really did not want to have to paint all the molding for this basement makeover.

 For the doors and columns, the only difference was that I used a small foam roller to apply the primer and enamel paint.
 I did have to trim around the columns so that I can leave the top and bottom of the molding the wood color.

-I am sooooo HAPPY that I did not try to paint all the molding in the basement.
-My days of painting molding may be coming to an end after doing every single piece in two houses recently!
+My days of getting rid of oak molding may be coming to an end after doing every single piece in two houses recently.

-Again, I looked all over Pinterest and Google to find inexpensive ways to add DIY storage to our basement.
+Again, I looked all over Pinterest and Google to find inexpensive ways to add extra space for storage to our basement.
 There are IKEA hacks I considered and different ways to create more storage.
-I even have a list started of my favorite simple ways to organize.
-However, that still didn’t do it.
+We decided that we wanted a more custom look than just taking a piece of Ikea furniture and redoing it.